03 Jun What Is Sermorelin? Benefits, Side Effects, Cost, Safety, and FAQs

 Growth hormone influences collagen production, which plays a role in skin elasticity and joint health.

-Consumer health sources note that while these benefits are commonly discussed, clinical evidence in healthy adults is limited, and results vary significantly.
-[2]
+While these benefits are commonly discussed, clinical evidence in healthy adults is limited, and

 Who May Be A Good Candidate For Sermorelin?